 JJ Higgs: Electric guitar, lap steel and backing vocals

 Rob “Chops” Snazdell-Taylor: Bass

-Jon “Killer” Kiely: Drums
+Jon “Killer” Kiely: Drums and backing vocals

 The K&P Don't Run No More - Slo'Tom